-Resource consent is required for demolition of, and some alterations to, heritage items listed in the Christchurch District Plan, while other works are permitted subject to meeting certain standards.
+Resource consent is required for demolition or relocation of, and some alterations to, heritage items scheduled in the Christchurch District Plan, while other works are permitted subject to meeting certain standards.

 Council heritage staff and consultants provide specialist advice to owners and Council resource consents staff at pre-application and application stage.
-Staff also work with Building Consent Officers where possible, to find practical solutions where Building Act requirements have the potential to impact on heritage values.
+Heritage staff also work with Building Consent Officers where possible to find practical solutions where Building Act requirements have the potential to impact on heritage values.

 The Planning Maps linked from the schedule of significant historic heritage identify the location of heritage items, settings and areas.

 A resource consent is required for: